josephmicheal/wiremock-testing/README.md

-# wiremock-testing jdk17 is required
+# wiremock-testing jdk17,eclipse(or ohter editor),insomnia are required

 ##Wiremock: will be helpful to see how apis behave when dependent,
 API response is delayed